ASSET Test for College

 Structure of the College ASSET Test

-Here is a brief description of the three main sections of the college ASSET test:
+Here is a brief description of the three main sections of the ASSET:

 - Writing Section - This section has 36 items.
 These items help to judge the test-taker on the basis of his or her grammar and skills pertaining to sentence structure construction.

 - Mathematics Section - There are 32 items in this section.
-Concepts of simple calculations, ratios, percentages etc are tested in this section of the college ASSET test.
+Concepts of simple calculations, ratios, percentages etc are tested in this section of the test.

 Registration and Test Taking

-The cost of taking the college ASSET test for basic skills is 155$.
-Depending on the course you wish to join, the educational institution or college will ask you to take the basic skills test only, or the basic level college ASSET test along with the advanced Mathematical skills test.
+The cost of taking this test for basic skills is 155$.
+Depending on the course you wish to join, the educational institution or college will ask you to take the basic skills test only, or the basic level of test along with the advanced Mathematical skills test.

 This often happens, once you have taken admission in the college and some requirements are still left to be completed.
 To know more, it is best to contact the college counselor concerned.